 The Safety Debate: Collagen Stimulators Compared

 "I have nodules from a collagen stimulator but my doctor says they can't be dissolved.
 Does it matter which product I had — Sculptra, AestheFill, or Ellansé?"
 At FILLER REVISION, collagen stimulator complications are among our most complex cases precisely because none of these products can be enzymatically dissolved.
-Patients arrive after failed steroid courses, repeated 5-FU injections, and months of waiting — often without knowing that the specific product they received fundamentally changes how difficult their complication is to manage.
+Patients arrive after failed steroid courses, repeated 5-FU (5-Fluorouracil) injections, and months of waiting — often without knowing that the specific product they received fundamentally changes how difficult their complication is to manage.
 In our experience treating all three product categories, the question is not just "which is safest?" but "how difficult is the worst-case scenario to fix?"
 This article answers that question from a complication-focused, evidence-based perspective.

 Key Insight: At FILLER REVISION, we see this pattern regularly — no collagen stimulator is "zero risk."
 Safety comparisons must look beyond complication rates to consider how difficult complications are to manage and how reversible they are once they occur.